KnowageLabs/Knowage-Documentation/installation-guide/python-installation.rst

 or simply you can find it in the Knowage-Server github repository under the Knowage-Python folder.

 If you downloaded knowage-python via pip, use "pip show knowage-python" to find the pip package installation location.
-Then copy the source file rom this folder to your own custom folder such as ``/opt/knowagepython``.
+Then copy the source file from this folder to your own custom folder such as ``/opt/knowagepython``.

 You will now have to create the configuration for the webservice.
 This configuration will be contained inside a file called ``config.xml`` and placed inside the ``<KNOWAGE_PYTHON_HOME>/src/app`` folder.